Chadwick Boseman, Netflix up for honors at virtual Golden Globes

 “It has everything going for it in terms of pedigree and there is a sense that awards shows love stories about the industry.
 But I feel like ‘Mank’ is not everyone’s favorite,” said Alison Willmore, film critic at entertainment website Vulture.com

-The biggest competition comes from Searchlight Pictures’ “Nomadland,” a moving documentary-style drama about van dwellers in recession-hit America, and star-laden Netflix 1960s hippie courtroom drama “The Trial of the Chicago 7.”
+The biggest competition comes from Searchlight Pictures’ “Nomadland,” a moving documentary-style drama about van dwellers in recession-hit America, and star-laden 1960s hippie courtroom drama “The Trial of the Chicago 7,” also from Netflix.
 The #MeToo revenge black comedy “Promising Young Woman” and the unsettling ageing tale “The Father” round out the film drama nominations.

 The Disney+ TV film of hit Broadway musical “Hamilton” and Amazon Studios’ “Borat Subsequent Moviefilm,” a satire on the America of former President Donald Trump, are seen as front-runners in the best comedy or musical movie category.

-For television, the Netflix royal series “The Crown,” whose current season focuses on the late Princess Diana, leads the way with six nods, followed by quirky small-town comedy “Schitt’s Creek” on Pop TV.
+For television, the Netflix royal series “The Crown” leads the way with six nods, followed by quirky small-town comedy “Schitt’s Creek” on Pop TV.

+The usual chummy gathering of A-listers has been overshadowed by a furor over the lack of Black members in the 87-member HFPA.
+The Directors Guild of America on Saturday added its voice to dozens of celebrities demanding action in the influential organization.

+The HFPA has said it is committed to making changes “and will address this in our show” on Sunday.

-Boseman, whose death at 43 of an undisclosed battle with cancer stunned fans and the industry, is considered the favorite for a posthumous best actor Golden Globe.
-Boseman’s last performance, as a brash trumpet player in drama “Ma Rainey’s Black Bottom,” was released after his death.
+Boseman, whose death at 43 of an undisclosed battle with cancer stunned fans and the industry, is considered the favorite for a best actor Golden Globe.
+His last performance, as a brash trumpet player in drama “Ma Rainey’s Black Bottom,” was released after his death.

 “It’s a big room-filling performance that is set apart from a lot of the other contenders,” said Willmore.